Socratrees/articles/_posts/2021-01-01-hci-systems-research-is-dead.md

 Lastly, a Communications of ACM blog post on ["What Makes a Good HCI Systems Paper"][3] by Tessa Lau states:

 > Systems often try to solve a novel problem for which there was no previous approach.
 The value of these systems might not be quantified until they are deployed in the field and evaluated with large numbers of actual users.
 Yet doing such evaluation incurs a significant amount of time and engineering work, [particularly compared to non-systems papers](http://socratrees.wiki/statement/details/985).

+## Decline in Systems Research

+> In the early days of graphical user interfaces, the creation of new architectures for interactive systems was a lively and healthy area of research.
+[This has declined in recent years](http://socratrees.wiki/statement/details/1338). — [Olsen, 2007][2]

+Olsen lists three reasons for this decline: (1) [stable and widely used platforms such as Windows, Mac, and Linux now dictate the user interface architecture](http://socratrees.wiki/statement/details/1347), (2) [current HCI researchers lack skills in toolkit or windowing system architecture and design](http://socratrees.wiki/statement/details/1349), and (3) [there is a lack of appropriate criteria for evaluating systems architectures](http://socratrees.wiki/statement/details/1355).

 ## References